January 21, 2019

 The graphical installation mode looks like a wizard with multiple configuration screens.

-Set up the password for root user and click Continue.
+Set up the password for root user.
 Note that in some distributions of Kali Linux "toor" is the default password for the root user.

 The installation process starts after disk partitioning.
 Wait until the system installation is finished.

 Configure the package manager.
 Select Yes to use a network mirror.

 If you don’t have an HTTP proxy to access the outside networks, leave the field empty and click Continue.